argilla-io/distilabel-workbench/dibt/spin/README.md

     ```

 - `prepare_for_training.py`
-    Generates the dataset that will be directly ingested in the SPINTrainer.
+    Generates the dataset that will be directly ingested in the `SPINTrainer`.

     Dataset: [argilla/10k_prompts_top_SPIN_iter0](https://huggingface.co/datasets/argilla/10k_prompts_top_SPIN_iter0)

-    Running the following for zephyr:
+    Running the following python script:

     ```console
     python prepare_for_training.py \